 Instructions

+Soak the bread.
 Place the bread slices in a bowl with 1/2 cup of water.
 Let the bread soak while you work on the tomatoes.
-Squeeze the bread to ring out any water
+Squeeze the bread to wring out any water.

-Place the tomatoes in a large pot of boiling water for 40 seconds or so.
-With a slotted spoon, remove the tomatoes from the boiling water and let them cool for about a minute or so.
-When they are cool enough to handle, gently peel the skins off.
+Blanch and peel the tomatoes: Set a large pot of water over high heat.
+Add the tomatoes and bring to a boil.
+Let them boil for about 40 seconds.
+Use a slotted spoon to remove the tomatoes from the boiling water and let them cool for about a minute or so.
+When they are cool enough to handle, gently peel off the skins.

-In a large food processor or blender, place the tomatoes with the cucumbers, celery, bell peppers, green onions and garlic.
+Puree the soup.
+In a large blender, place the tomatoes, cucumbers, celery, bell peppers, green onions, and garlic.
 Top with the soaked bread.
-Pour 1/2 cup extra virgin olive oil and the sherry vinegar.
-Run the processor for a few seconds then add the salt, pepper, cumin, cayenne pepper (optional) and a pinch of sugar; blend.
+Add a 1/2 cup extra virgin olive oil and the sherry vinegar.
+Run the processor for a few seconds, then add the salt, pepper, cumin, cayenne pepper (optional), and a pinch of sugar; blend.

+Chill.
 Transfer to a glass container or large canning jars.
-Cover tightly and chill in refrigerator.
+Cover tightly and chill in the refrigerator for at least 1 hour.
+(Although, you can serve this at room temperature.

-When ready to serve, give the gazpacho a quick stir then transfer to serving bowls or small glasses.
-Top with olive oil and a garnish of fresh mint, cilantro and chopped green onions, if you like.
+Serve.
+When ready to serve, give the gazpacho a quick stir, then transfer to serving bowls or small glasses.
+Top with olive oil and a garnish of fresh mint, cilantro, and chopped green onions, if you like.

 Video